Moduli spaces of open strings have polylogarithmic Mirzakhani volumes: Introduction

 \subsection{Acknowledgements}

-The authors wish to thank Enoch Guo for assistance with some of the computer-based volume computations for this paper.
-The second listed author wishes to thank Beijing Natural Science Foundation (Intenational Scientists Project) \textnumero 1S24065 for support.
+The authors wish to thank Enoch Guo for assistance with some of the computer-based volume computations for this paper, and Timothy Budd and Leonid Chekhov for pointing us to \cite{MO402985}.
+The second listed author gratefully acknowledges support from the Beijing Natural Science Foundation (International Scientists Project), Funding No. 1S24065.